 Highlights from the survey

-The unemployment rate ticked down 0.1% to 5.4% in April, or about 8.5 million people.
-The underemployment rate includes discouraged workers—people who want to work but have given up looking.
-It also includes people marginally attached to the labor force and people employed part time who want to work full time.
-In April, the underemployment rate decreased to 10.8%, from 10.9%.
+The underemployment rate includes discouraged workers or people who want to work but have given up looking.
+It also includes people marginally attached to the labor force and people employed part-time who want to work full-time.

 Implications for mortgage REITs

-Changing unemployment is a double-edged sword for REITs.
-Some, like non-agency REITs, bear credit risk, and an improving economy is good news for them.
-Others, like agency REITs, primarily bear interest-rate risk, and they are vulnerable to a hawkish Fed.
+Changing unemployment is a double-edged sword for REITs (real estate investment trusts).
+Some REITs, particularly non-agency REITs, bear credit risk, and an improving economy is good news for them.
+Others, such as agency REITs, primarily bear interest rate risk, and they’re vulnerable to a hawkish Fed.

 Levered agency mortgage REITs such as Annaly Capital Management (NLY), MFA Financial (MFA), and American Capital Agency (AGNC) are probably the most sensitive to short-term interest rates.
-The repurchase agreements they use to finance their balance sheets are fixed to LIBOR, which is heavily influenced by the federal funds rate.
+The repurchase agreements they use to finance their balance sheets are fixed to LIBOR (Intercontinental Exchange London Interbank Offered Rate), which is heavily influenced by the federal funds rate.

 On the other hand, non-agency mortgage REITs such as Two Harbors Investment (TWO) tend to use less leverage, so they’re less affected than others.
 Real estate companies such as Colony Financial (CLNY) are affected most by improving credit.
 Investors interested in broad exposure to the mortgage REIT sector may wish to look at the iShares Mortgage Real Estate ETF (REM).